 80% of passengers are unaware of their rights in case of flight delays.
 Only a fraction - about 5% - of those affected succeed in enforcing their claims independently, as the airlines often exploit the naivete of passengers to avoid compensating.

 MYFLYRIGHT, experts for travel rights, intend to put an end to this unfair practice.
 With MYFLYRIGHT, checking if you can claim compensation for your flight delay is free of charge.
 If you decide to use the service, MYFLYRIGHT will pursue your claim against the airline with no financial risk.
 Only in the event of a successful outcome is a commission of 25% plus VAT applied, saving you time, effort and stress.
+If we have to engage our external lawyers, we charge a surcharge of 10%.
 In certain cases, an immediate pay-out is offered, where the compensation is paid within 24 hours after receipt of all relevant documents.
 In this case, a commission of 35% plus VAT is charged.

 Your flight was delayed?
 Compensation conditions

 After experiencing the inconvenience of a flight delay, passengers could be entitled to compensation.

 The amount of compensation depends on two factors - the distance of the flight and by how many hours the flight was delayed.
 It should be noted that in order to receive compensation, the flight must be delayed for over 3 hours.